Social Media Branding Means Putting Your Brand on a Pedestal

-Your font should reflect your brand’s personality
+Your font should reflect your brand’s personality.

 Social Media Platforms Use Only the Most Appropriate Images

 Always use images that have a consistent theme with your brand and products.
-The most effective images for your company and products are those that you take yourself with whatever camera you use, though a branded DSLR camera will always be the best for image clarity or effects.
+The most compelling images for your company and products are those that you take yourself with whatever camera you use, though a branded DSLR camera will always be the best for image clarity or effects.
 If you want samples of great visuals, look at ads from the big beer companies in their social media marketing.